iterorganization/Waveform-Editor/docs/source/training/training.rst

       a single pulse.
 Create a waveform called ``equilibrium/time_slice/global_quantities/ip``, which has the following shape:

-      1. A linear ramp up from 0 to 1.5e7 A, in a duration of 100 seconds.
+      1. A linear ramp up from 0 to 1.5e7 A, in a duration of 100 seconds (use tendency type: ``linear``).
-      2. A flat-top at 1.5e7 A, held for 400 seconds.
+      2. A flat-top at 1.5e7 A, held for 400 seconds (use tendency type: ``constant``).
-      3. A ramp down back to 0 A, in a duration of 200 seconds.
+      3. A ramp down back to 0 A, in a duration of 200 seconds (use tendency type: ``linear``).

    .. md-tab-item:: Solution

-      Your waveform can contain for example the following tendencies:
+      A possible list of tendencies for this waveform can be:

       .. code-block:: yaml